nehaljwani/team.exiv2.org/book/IMaEA.md

 Most MakerNotes contain tags which are unknown to Exiv2.

 If the user wishes to recover data such as the pixels, it is possible to do this with the utility dd.
-This is discussed here: [3.1 Extracting metadata using dd](#3-1).
+This is discussed here: [3.1 Read metadata with dd](#3-1).

 The known tags in Exiv2 are defined in the TagInfo structure.